 How To Install How2 To Surf StackOverflow In Terminal

-There are couple of dependency before installing How2.
-So let's fix them first -
+There are a couple of dependencies before installing How2.
+So let’s fix them first –Install npm

 NOTE: There is a known bug in debian based Linux.
 It uses its internal node command instead of nodejs one.
 In case you encounter error even after successful installation: